ima18h/sd-ratio-lock-plus/README.md

-## sd-ratio-lock
+## sd-ratio-lock-plus

-An extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that maintains a locked ratio between the image width and height sliders.
+An extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that deals with aspect ratios.
+* can lock image height to width.
+Change height and width will change to match it, so that aspect ratio is maintained.
+* can snap your image to the closest useful aspect ratio. (i.e. 4:3, 16:9, 1:1, etc.)

 #### Text2Image View
 ![Ratio Lock](./screenshots/screenshot.png?raw=true "Ratio Lock")